vonglasow/atoum-documentation/source/en/written_help/asserter.inc.rst

 The keyword ``assert`` avoids the need for explicitcall to ``resetCalls()`` or ``esetMock`` and also it 'll erase the memory of adapters and mock's controllers defined at the time of  use.

-Thanks to him, it's possible to write the previous test in a simpler and more readable way, especially as it is possible to pass a string to assert that explain the role of the following assertions:
+Thanks to him, it's possible to write the previous test in a simpler and more readable way, especially as it is possible to pass a string to assert that explain the role of the following assertions :

 .. code-block:: php